TURKEY INSIGHT: Bearish sentiment builds on reports of foreign disinvestment and outsized bet against splintering lira

 One of the largest bouts of foreign disinvestment in Turkish assets in five years was seen last week, according to a February 14 note from Deutsche Bank.

-The outflow recorded by the bank was detailed hours after a Bloomberg report detailed how a fund, wagering against the splintering Turkish lira (TRY), executed a $500mn call-spread minutes after the currency buckled past the six-per-dollar-mark on February 7.
+The outflow recorded by the bank was detailed hours after a Bloomberg report disclosed how a fund, wagering against the splintering Turkish lira (TRY), executed a $500mn call-spread minutes after the currency buckled past the six-per-dollar-mark on February 7.
 Data from the Depository Trust & Clearing Corporation revealed the move that stands to pay out if the lira depreciates to between 6.5 and 7.3 per dollar by August 7—potentially moving past its record low of 7.2362.
 Another $250mn trade with the same strike prices, premiums and maturity was added a few hours later, the DTCC data reportedly show.

 Bearish sentiment on Turkey is clearly building.
 State lenders have mounted a concentrated effort to prevent the depreciation of the TRY in the spot market but investors say the banks’ erecting of barricades to prevent a currency rout may not be sustainable.
-There are deep-seated worries about the possibly precarious underpinning of Turkey’s economic recovery, while Ankara is engaged in complex geopolitical spats over the conflicts in Syria and Libya, as well as over oil and gas drilling off Cyprus, that could deteriorate at any moment, sending markets into a spin.
+There are deep-seated worries about the possibly precarious underpinning of Turkey’s economic recovery, while Ankara is engaged in complex geopolitical spats over the conflicts in Syria and Libya as well as over oil and gas drilling off Cyprus, that could deteriorate at any moment, sending markets into a spin.

 $632mn shed